Ben-G/Website/content/post/24-Flux-iOS.md

 For the longest time the PlanGrid app (like most iOS apps) didn't have a defined pattern for state management.

-Many of the existing state management tools such as delegation and blocks tend to create dependencies between components that might not be desirable - two view controllers quickly can become tightly couple in an attempt to share state updates with each other.
+Many of the existing state management tools such as delegation and blocks tend to create strong dependencies between components that might not be desirable - two view controllers quickly become tightly coupled in an attempt to share state updates with each other.

 Other tools, such as KVO and Notifications, create invisible dependencies.
 Using them in a large codebase can quickly lead to code changes that cause unexpected side effects.
 It is far to easy for a controller to observe details of the model layer which it shouldn't be interested in.